arangodb/python-arango/docs/http.rst

 Python-arango lets you define your own HTTP client for sending requests to ArangoDB server.
 The default implementation uses the requests_ library.

-Your HTTP client must inherit :class:`arango.http.HTTPClient` and implement its two abstract methods:
+Your HTTP client must inherit :class:`arango.http.HTTPClient` and implement the following abstract methods:

 * :func:`arango.http.HTTPClient.create_session`
 * :func:`arango.http.HTTPClient.send_request`

-The **create_session** method must return a session object (called per host) which will be stored in python-arango client.
-The **send_request** method must use the session to send a HTTP request, and return a fully populated instance of :class:`arango.response.Response`.
+The **create_session** method must return a `requests.Session`_ instance per connected host (coordinator).
+The session objects are stored in the client.

+The **send_request** method must use the session to send an HTTP request, and return a fully populated instance of :class:`arango.response.Response`.

 For example, let's say your HTTP client needs: